sheepdoge/sheepdoge/tests/integration/tests/external-pups/README.md

 # external-pups

-An integration test to ensure sheepdog can successfully install external pups.
+An integration test to ensure sheepdoge can successfully install external pups.